 The term of a short let rental is typically between a few weeks up to six months.
 Utility bills are usually included in the rental costs.
 Vacuum cleaners, irons toasters and other common household appliances are all usually required.

-For more information to talk our letting agents.
+For more information talk to our letting agents.